drduh/macOS-Security-and-Privacy-Guide/README.md

 # Certificate authorities

-macOS comes with [over 150](https://support.apple.com/103723) root authority certificates installed from corporations like Apple, Verisign, Thawte, Digicert and government agencies from China, Japan, Netherlands, U.S., and more!
-These Certificate Authorities (CAs) are capable of issuing TLS certificates for any domain, code signing certificates, etc. Apple [blocks these certificates](https://support.apple.com/103247#blocked) when a CA proves to be untrustworthy.
-They also have [strict requirements](https://www.apple.com/certificateauthority/ca_program.html) that trusted CAs have to meet.
+macOS is configured with [over 150](https://support.apple.com/103723) root authority certificates by corporations and government agencies from around the world.
+These Certificate Authorities (CAs) are capable of issuing TLS and code-signing certificates.
+Apple [blocks certificates](https://support.apple.com/103247#blocked) when a CA proves to be untrustworthy and requires [certain criteria](https://www.apple.com/certificateauthority/ca_program.html) for inclusion.

-For more information, see the [CA/Browser Forum's website](https://cabforum.org/resources/browser-os-info/).
+For more information, see [CA/Browser Forum](https://cabforum.org/resources/browser-os-info/).

 Inspect root certificates in [Keychain Access](https://support.apple.com/guide/keychain-access/toc), under the **System Roots** tab or by using the `security` command line tool and `/System/Library/Keychains/SystemRootCertificates.keychain` file.